The 10 Best Vibrators of 2022

 Water-based lube can be safely used with sex toys and condoms.
 Oil-based lubes, however, can cause condoms and sex toys to degrade.
 Look for a clean, paraben-free lubricant that’s gentle and nonirritating.
 We love this no-touch lube warmer from Pulse, which delivers a uniformly measured dollop of warmed (water-based) lubricant into your fingers using a motion sensor.

-Using “pleasure air” technology, the Womanizer provides air pressure and light vibrations to the clitoris, which feels a lot like oral sex.
+Using “smart silence” technology, the Womanizer provides air pressure and light vibrations to the clitoris, which feels a lot like oral sex.
 The toy may be silent, but you may not be—we’ve found it’s a consistent path to an intensely satisfying orgasm.

 Palm of your hand

 For those who can’t get enough tongue action, meet The French Lover by Smile Makers.
-The flexible tip lightly vibrates and can be flicked around to simulate a delicate licking sensation.
+The flexible tip lightly vibrates and can be flicked around to simulate the delicate licking sensation of oral stimulation.
 It’s great for a teasing buildup, for beginners, or for those who are more sensitive to strong pressure.

 What and where

 The vagina is the canal that connects the exterior of the vulva to the interior cervix and reproductive organs, aka the birth canal or where penetrative vaginal sex occurs.
 Some people get the vagina confused as the whole package, but it’s just one part of the vulva.